Binary Modification: Part 2

 10220: f01ff0ef jal 10120 <exit>

 The key is the branch instruction bnez (“branch if not equal to zero”) which will jump to the new address if our register a5 is not equal to zero.
 This new address is the instruction at 0x10214 which is the start of our printf("Nothing to see here") block.
-If the bnez condition evalutes to false (a5 == 0), the program will not branch and will continue to the compute_hash function and terminate early at exit.
+If the bnez condition evaluates to false (a5 == 0), the program will not branch and will continue to the compute_hash function and terminate early at exit.
 This is exactly what we need!
-Branching skips the execution of compute_hash.

 Remember that our original goal is to the print the “success” line which involves jumping to compute_hash.
 If we can modify the binary so that the branch is not taken, then we will accomplish our goal.